jo675/kubernetes/introduction/README.md

 ```

-Check that service is running.
+Check that app is running.
 ```
 ❯ curl 192.168.49.2:30001
 Hello world from Python Flask